Coronavirus (COVID-19) updates

-From Saturday 8 August, you must wear a face covering in many of our venues.
+You must wear a face covering in many of our venues.
 This includes the crematorium chapels.
 Find out more about face coverings.

 We're offering 30-minute service slots at Medway Crematorium East Chapel.
 This will allow us to offer more services throughout the day.

 The new service times will be at quarter past and quarter to the hour.
 For example, 9.15am and 9.45am.

 The first service will start at 9.15am.
 The last service will start at 3.15pm.

 There is currently no change to the West Chapel.
 One hour services are continuing.

 During these difficult times, a maximum of 30 friends and family can attend a funeral.
 Medway Crematorium can supply live webcasting of the funeral service for an additional fee.
 You will need to arrange this through your funeral director.

 Read the latest advice on attending the crematorium and cemeteries, including advice on social distancing.